-I was born in Missouri in 1945 and grew up in the 1950s in a small town on the rolling hills and plains of northern Kansas.
+I was born in Missouri in 1945 and grew up in the 1950s in a small town on the rolling hills and plains of northern Kansas just a few miles south of Nebraska.
 After receiving my PhD from the University of Nebraska in 1973, I taught for thirty-one years at Indiana University of Pennsylvania, one of the Pennsylvania state universities near Pittsburgh.
 After retiring from full-time teaching in 2006, I spent a year affiliated with the anthropology department at the University of Colorado, and then in 2007 moved further west to Southern California, where I am currently a visiting professor in the Department of Sociology at the University of California, Riverside.
-I hope to stay in my current location for a long while.
-The warm winters, friendly people, and casual lifestyle more than compensate for the infamous freeways and constant fires!
-However, I still have a great fondness for the Pittsburgh area and remain an avid fan of the Pittsburgh Steelers and Pirates.
-I have two grown children, Derek, 34, a librarian who lives in Beacon, NY, and Sarah, 31, a counseling psychologist who lives in Pittsburgh.
-I have a grandson, Noah, age four and a half, and a granddaughter, Olivia, age one.

-Click on one of the pages in the upper-left-hand corner to view Sanderson's CV, PDF copies of many of his articles, summaries of current research projects, and materials from his courses (course syllabi and some lecture notes).
+Click on one of the pages in the upper-left-hand corner to view my CV, PDF copies of selected articles and book contents, current and projected research projects, and course materials.